Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Results

-Let me write down the main result of the work.
-I give a list of solutions to \cref{eq:main_equation} for XXX, XXZ, and XYZ models.
-These solutions depend on two-dimensional space of parameters (excluding scaling).
-In comparison, the solution proposed in \cite{Fendley_2025} is one-parameter and only expresses even XYZ local charges; the one-parameter solution found in \cite{Fukai_2026} expresses all local charges on XYZ model but uses dual number $\varepsilon$ such that $\varepsilon^2=0$.
+This Section contains results of the work.
+I will gradually list solutions to Eq.~\eqref{eq:main_equation} for XXX, XXZ, XX, XY and finally XYZ model.
+Additionally, for all models except XYZ, I solve Eq.~\eqref{eq:trotterized_main_equation}.
+All these solutions will depend on two-dimensional spaces of parameters (excluding scaling).

-One can check that the expressions listed below are indeed solutions to \cref{eq:main_equation} by direct substitution.
-I give a comment on how they were found in \cref{sec:methods}.
+One can make sure that the listed solutions are correct by direct substitution.
+I provide \textrm{Mathematica} notebooks \cite{Mathematica} with corresponing checks in Supplementary Materials \cite{Supplementary}.
+I give a comment on what methods I used to find the solutions in Section~\ref{sec:methods}.